Guanentá Alto Río Fonce

 About Guanentá Alto Río Fonce

-Guanentá Alto Río Fonce Flora and Fauna Sanctuary protects a critical fragment of Andean oak forest and páramo ecosystem in the department of Santander, Colombia's Eastern Cordillera.
-Covering approximately 10,429 hectares at elevations between 2,000 and 4,000 meters, the sanctuary preserves one of the most important remaining stands of Colombian oak (Quercus humboldtii) forest, a threatened ecosystem that once covered vast areas of the Colombian Andes.
+Guanentá Alto Río Fonce Flora and Fauna Sanctuary protects a critical fragment of Andean oak forest and páramo ecosystem in the departments of Santander and Boyacá, Colombia's Eastern Cordillera.
+[1] Covering approximately 10,265 hectares at elevations between 2,000 and 4,000 meters, the sanctuary preserves one of the most important remaining stands of Colombian oak (Quercus humboldtii) forest, a threatened ecosystem that once covered vast areas of the Colombian Andes.
 The sanctuary also protects the headwaters of the Fonce River, which provides water to numerous communities in the Santander highlands.

 Wildlife Ecosystems

 The oak forests and páramo support diverse wildlife including spectacled bears, which depend on the oak forest acorns as a primary food source during certain seasons.
-Mountain tapirs, white-tailed deer, and porcupines inhabit the dense forest understory, while the canopy harbors diverse bird communities including the endemic Santander wren and mountain grackle.
-Over 200 bird species have been recorded in the sanctuary.
+Mountain tapirs, white-tailed deer, and porcupines inhabit the dense forest understory.
+The sanctuary hosts 170 bird species, including the threatened Colombian mountain grackle (Macroagelaius subalaris) and the gorgeted wood quail (Odontophorus strophium).
+[1] The sanctuary also harbors 46 amphibian species, of which 7 are endemic to the protected area, making it an important refuge for Andean amphibian biodiversity.
 The páramo zone supports high-altitude specialists including Andean foxes and páramo rabbits.

 Flora Ecosystems

-The sanctuary protects the largest continuous expanse of Andean oak forest remaining in the Eastern Cordillera, with towering Quercus humboldtii trees reaching heights of 25 meters or more and forming a distinctive closed canopy.
-The oak forest understory features tree ferns, palms, and shrubs, while the canopy supports extensive epiphyte communities of orchids, bromeliads, and mosses.
-Above the oak forest, the páramo zone features frailejón grasslands and cushion bog vegetation.
-Several endemic plant species are known only from this sanctuary and nearby fragments.
+The sanctuary contains the largest remaining stands of Andean oak (Quercus humboldtii) at the national level, with towering trees reaching heights of 25 meters or more and forming a distinctive closed canopy.
+[1] The oak forest understory features tree ferns, palms, and shrubs, while the canopy supports extensive epiphyte communities of orchids, bromeliads, and mosses.
+Above the oak forest, the páramo zone harbors the greatest diversity of frailejones (Espeletia) of any protected area in Colombia, with 13 species identified, three of them endemic to this sanctuary.
+[1] Several endemic plant species are known only from this sanctuary and nearby fragments.

 Geology